Maverick099/Sum-Of-First-and-Last-Digit-In-CPP/README.md

 # Sum Of First and Last Digit In C++

 ## *This is a random c++ code to find the sum of first and last digit of a given number.
-This code works even if the first number is Zero '0'.*
+This code works even if the first digit is Zero '0'.*

 eg:
 if the input number is `1234` then the sum of the first digit ie. `1` and last digit ie. `4` will be equal to `5`.